-On February 27, 2024, pursuant to the Amended and Restated Exchange Agreement, certain holders exchanged 17,704,987 Common Units of TPG Operating Group for 17,704,987 shares of Class A common stock.
+On February 27, 2024, certain holders exchanged 17,704,987 Common Units of TPG Operating Group for 17,704,987 shares of Class A common stock.
 This exchange resulted in the issuance of 17,704,987 shares of Class A common stock and the cancellation of 17,704,987 shares of Class B common stock for no additional consideration.
-The shares of Class A common stock issued to such holders of Common Units were registered pursuant to the Company's registration statement on Form S-3 filed on November 2, 2023.
 Subsequent to the exchange, certain selling stockholders sold 15,526,915 shares of Class A common stock at a public offering price of \$41.64 per shares.
 We did not receive any proceeds from these sales of shares of Class A common stock.

-This exchange resulted in an increase in our tax basis of our investment in the TPG Operating Group and is subject to the Tax Receivable Agreement.
-We recognized an additional liability associated with the Tax Receivable Agreement in the amount of \$185.4 million in connection with the exchange.
+These exchanges resulted in an increase in our tax basis of our investment in the TPG Operating Group and is subject to the Tax Receivable Agreement.
+We recognized an additional liability associated with the Tax Receivable Agreement in the amount of \$211.9 million in connection with the exchanges.